-When it comes to stones and relationships, it's rose quartz that is officially known as the "love stone," not the diamond.
-This soft pink crystal is abundant in several parts of the world, so despite its beauty, its lack of rarity keeps it from being highly valued as a gem.
+While the diamond is a popular choice for engagement rings, it is not officially the "love stone."
+That title belongs to rose quartz, a soft pink crystal you can find in several parts of the world.
+Despite its beauty, its lack of rarity keeps it from being highly valued as a gem.

-The stone's hue can range from light pink that is nearly white to a medium-dark pink.
-It might also run to violet, orange- or purple-pink and occasionally a rose-red, according to International Gem Society.
+The stone's hue can range from a pale pink to a medium-dark pink.
+It might also run to violet, orange- or purple-pink and occasionally a rose-red, according to the International Gem Society.

-Typically, the deeper colors will be found in the larger specimens; smaller pieces show lighter color.
+Typically, you find the deeper colors in the larger specimens; smaller pieces appear a lighter color.
 The special color of rose quartz comes from "microscopic inclusions of aligned silicate mineral fibers" that crystallized during cooling, according to GIA.

-Rose quartz is found in numerous places throughout the world, from Brazil and Uruguay to Germany, India and South Africa.
+You can find rose quartz crystals in numerous places worldwide, from Brazil and Uruguay to Germany, India and South Africa.
 Mozambique and Madagascar have big rose quartz mining operations.
-South Dakota has been known for its rose quartz.
+You can also find the stone of unconditional love in South Dakota.

-And it's been mined and used for millennia.
+People have mined and used the pink stone for millennia.
 Archaeologists have found rose quartz beads from as long ago as 7,000 B.C.E., according to Lee.
 "What a cool illustration of timelessness," he says.

-From ancient Iraq, or Mesopotamia, to world civilizations like Egyptian and Roman, rose quartz was chosen for adornment.
+From ancient Iraq, or Mesopotamia, to Egyptian and Roman civilizations, people were wearing rose quartz as adornment.
 The stone has a long history.

-Compared to substances like marble, rose quartz is rare, but compared to other gemstones, it is abundant.
-Compositionally, it is a silicon dioxide (SiO2), or quartz, which is the second-most common mineral in Earth's crust, according to Britannica.
+Compared to substances like marble, rose quartz is rare, but unlike other gemstones, it is abundant.
+Compositionally, it is a silicon dioxide (SiO2), or quartz.

 So while other stones get their value from their scarcity, rose quartz offers an opportunity for a carver, sculptor or artist to add value.
-Because it comes in large sizes, rose quartz can be made into sculptures that other stones would not allow, and because it's not rare, making these items is not incredibly cost-prohibitive, says Lee.
+Because it comes in large sizes, you can turn rose quartz into sculptures, something other stones do not allow.
+Because it's not rare, making these items is not incredibly cost-prohibitive, Lee says.

 Clearly, rose quartz is not a rare find.
-GemPundit lists it for about $3.50 per carat.
-Despite its abundance, rose quartz is divided into categories of quality, including heirloom, best, better and good.
-Just the top 1 percent of rose quartz gets to be called heirloom, and these stones are medium-dark pink with an appealing cloudy translucence.
+You can buy rose quartz for about $3.50 per carat on GemPundit.
+Despite its abundance, rose quartz has different categories of quality, including heirloom, best, better and good.
+Just the top 1 percent of rose quartz fall under the heirloom category, and these stones are medium-dark pink with an appealing cloudy translucence.

 The stone shows a range of transparency.
-In its finest quality, it would be saturated pink and highly transparent.
+In its finest quality, it is saturated pink and has translucent transparency.

 Rose quartz also has fine inclusions that can create a phenomenon, which can be just as beautiful as it sounds.
-These inclusions are typically needlelike, and when a stone is cut or a light is shone on the stone, the internal inclusions are reflected.
+These inclusions are typically needle-like, and when someone cuts the stone or shines a light on the rose quartz, it reflects the internal inclusions.